 What is a Total Knee Replacement?

 Knee replacement surgery is the procedure performed to repair severe damage to the knee joint.
 This surgery may be considered when more conservative therapies are no longer helping to reduce pain and improve physical mobility.
-A total knee replacement removes damaged joint structure, including bone and cartilage, and replaces them with plastic and metal fixtures that stabilize the joint space.
+A total knee replacement removes damaged joint structures, including bone and cartilage, and replaces them with plastic and metal fixtures that stabilize the joint space and eliminate pain.

 What Causes Knee Pain?

-Chronic knee pain is nearly always caused by arthritis.
-There are various types of arthritis, but three have been associated with potentially debilitating knee pain.
+Chronic knee pain is often caused by arthritis.
+There are various types of arthritis, but three types have been associated with potentially debilitating knee pain.
 These include:

 This condition is related to the wear and tear on the joints over time.
-Related to age, osteoarthritis is typically diagnosed in adults over the age of 50.
+Related to age, osteoarthritis is typically diagnosed in adults over the age of 50 but can occur at a younger age.
 Pain occurs when the cartilage that pads the knee joint degrades.
-As this happens, the bones that make up the knee joint may then wear down, as well, due to friction.
-This results in pain and stiffness.
+This results in pain and stiffness in the knee.

 This form of arthritis is inflammatory and related to the immune system.
-It is a chronic disease that causes the synovial membrane around the knee joint to become thickened and inflamed.
-The chronic inflammation of this membrane results in damage and cartilage loss.
+It is a chronic disease that causes the body’s immune system to attack and degrade the joint surfaces.
+Chronic inflammation results in pain, swelling, and damage to the cartilage.

 What Conditions May Cause the Need for a Total Knee Replacement?